jbadomics/tnseq/README.md

 In situations where Illumina reads are generated from the same DNA template (e.g. conserved regions of the 16S rRNA gene), it can be hard to differentiate clusters on the Illumina flow cell unless an external control is spiked into the sample, usually phage phiX DNA.
 Your sequencing provider may *say* they've removed phiX reads, but let's check just to be safe.

-Let us go to the analysis directory we created and attached a volume to above:
+First, create a data analysis directory:

-    cd ~/analysis
+    mkdir ~/analysis && cd ~/analysis

-We'll use bowtie2 to map our Tn-seq reads:
+We'll use bowtie to map our Tn-seq reads:

     bowtie-build ~/tnseq/reference/phiX.fasta phiX
     bowtie -q -S -p $(nproc --all) phiX ~/data/tnseq_reads.fastq phiX.sam

 Have a look at the sam file:

     less -S phiX.sam

 You'll notice that we have quite a few reads mapping to phiX.
-We should remove them from the dataset before we continue. pullseq to the rescue!
+We should remove them from the dataset before we continue:

     samtools view -f 4 phiX.sam | cut -f1 | pullseq -i Tn-seq.fastq -N - > phiX_removed.fastq

 Let's break this down: `samtools view` with `-f 4` collects any *unmapped* reads, in sam format.
 The first column contains the read IDs.
 These are piped into `pullseq` using `-N` which takes the read names from STDIN (`-n` if read IDs are in another file).

-There may be a faster way to do the above with `awk`:
+...or not.
+Unfortunately during the lesson we quickly discovered that pullseq is a memory hog and will eventually run out of RAM.
+The simplest option is to re-run bowtie and ask it to return the unmapped reads:

-    samtools view -f 4 phiX.sam | awk '{printf("@%s\n%s\n+\n%s\n", $1, $10, $11);}'  > phiX_removed.fastq
+    bowtie -q -S -p $(nproc --all) --un phiX_removed.fastq phiX ~/data/tnseq_reads.fastq phiX.sam

-Or even:
+Alternatively, you can run this command after bowtie to pull the unmapped reads in FASTQ format:

     bioawk -c sam '{ if ($flag==4) {print "@"$qname; print $seq; print "+"; print $qual}}' phiX.sam > phiX_removed.fastq

-In this lesson repository I've also included a shell script called `countseq` which invokes `bioawk` to correctly count the number of sequences in any fastq or fasta file, and supports shell wildcard expansion.
+In this lesson I included a shell script called `countseq` which runs `bioawk` to correctly count the number of sequences in any fastq or fasta file.
 Make sure that `phiX_removed.fastq` contains fewer reads than our raw data:

     countseq *.fastq

-### Remove transposon sequence, filter, and separate reads by barcode
+### Remove transposon sequence, filter, and dereplicate

 Use `less` to have a look at the phiX-removed reads.
 You should see some patterns: are there multiple barcodes?
 Do you see any TA insertion sites?
 Do the 3' ends of the reads look similar?